Job Title: VP of Analytics & Advice

 Mentor Since: Fall 2016

 After graduating college, I attended the Economics PhD program at UW.
 During my time there I independently taught or TA'd multiple courses, including Intermediate Microeconomics, Graduate Econometrics, Intermediate Macroeconomics.
 I left my program as an ABD (all, but dissertation) to join a little startup called PayScale as the first data analyst.
-I have now been at PayScale for ~8 years and have just recently moved to Syndio, a start-up HR analytics company.
+I was at PayScale for ~8 years and have just recently moved to Syndio, a start-up HR analytics company.

 BA in Econ from College of the Holy Cross (Worcester, MA; 2005)MS in Econ from UW (focus: financial macroeconomics, econometrics; 2008)